The Sackler School of Medicine New York State/American Program of Tel Aviv University

 - All fourth year students take 16 weeks of electives in American institutions approved by the Sackler Faculty of Medicine, including at least one, subinternship.

-- Each year our graduates earn residencies in America’s top hospitals and medical institutes such as the Cleveland Clinic, Mount Sinai, Stanford University Medical Center, Johns Hopkins, Montifiore, Tulane, NYU, Yale/New Haven, and many others.
+- Each year our graduates earn residencies in America’s top hospitals and medical institutes such as the Cleveland Clinic, Mount Sinai, Stanford University Medical Center, Johns Hopkins, Montefiore, Tulane, NYU, Yale/New Haven, and many others.

 We invite you to discover more about our program.
 Activate our online eMag to learn about our students, our academic program, life in Tel Aviv, and much more.
 We also encourage you to view our video in which our physicians, students and alumni discuss our New York State/American program.
 Feel free to contact us if you have any questions.